marcisme/sketch-preview/README.md

 # Introduction

-This [Sketch](http://bohemiancoding.com/sketch) plugin provides a preview command (⌘P) that will export the currently selected Artboard at a configurable preview size (⌘⌥P) and open the resulting image file in [Skala Preview](http://bjango.com/mac/skalapreview).
+This [Sketch](http://bohemiancoding.com/sketch) plugin provides a preview command (⌘⇧P) that will export the currently selected Artboard at a configurable preview size (⌘⌥P) and open the resulting image file in [Skala Preview](http://bjango.com/mac/skalapreview).